citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 3. Check your personal details.
 If correct, start and complete the [identity verification][tebex-identity-verification].
 4. Create a [project][tebex-project]:
     - Provide a project name.
-    - Provide the prefered currency
+    - Provide the preferred currency
     - Provide the type of the project.
 If you are running a server choose "<em>I operate a game server</em>".
 5. Open your Tebex Control Panel and click [Integrations > Game Servers][tebex-integration-game-servers].
 6. Click **Connect Game Server** > **Plugin**.